 During this time, your local research team will be in touch with you each month to ask how your child is getting on and if, for example, they have been to see their GP.
 Usually this will be by phone or email, however, every 3 months this will be face-to-face so you can be provided with more of your child’s treatment, asked to complete some questionnaires and provide a nasal swab.
 Your research team will try to make these face-to-face follow ups as easy as possible for you, for example, by arranging them at the same time as your normal clinic visits where possible.
 If it is not possible for you to attend face-to-face hospital appointments, your research team will arrange follow-up through home visits or by video conferencing.
 Your child’s treatment will be posted directly to your home.

 At the 12-month follow up visit, your child will stop trial treatment and return to the standard treatment at their hospital.

 There may be an additional face-to-face follow up visit at 20 months, which will follow a similar format as the other face-to-face follow up visits.
 Your research team will be able to tell you more about whether your child will take part in this additional visit.

 Answering the questions and completing questionnaires will take about 15 minutes each time.

 The questions include how your child is getting on and the questionnaires will ask about yours, and your child’s, sleep and quality of life.

-In addition, if your child visits their hospital outside of the arranged follow up visits due to a chest infection we will also collect some information about this visit and we may take some nasal swabs
+In addition, if your child visits their hospital outside of the arranged follow up visits due to a chest infection your local research team will also collect some information about this visit and may take some nasal swabs.